CIT Bank Review: Everything You Need to Know Before Opening an Account

 Uncompetitive savings rates outside the highest Savings Builder account tier

-No ATM access or bank branches for cash withdrawals and local deposits
+No bank branches for cash withdrawals and local deposits

 Types of Accounts